Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## World Switch - vCPU Migration
 To migrate a vCPU to another logical processor, it is required to clear the VMCB clean bits before actually scheduling it onto the vCPU.

+## Emulation of MTF
+The `Monitor Trap Flag (MTF)` feature on Intel VT-x is a very powerful feature to emulate per-instruction.
+However, AMD-V lacks this feature, so this feature must be emulated. \
+This chapter discusses how to emulate the MTF in AMD-V.

+### Trap-Flag
+MTF is similar to Trap-Flag in standard x86.
+It will generate a `#DB` exception per instruction execution.
+However, in following conditions, the `#DB` instruction will not be generated:

+- An interrupt arrives, including exceptions, software interrupts and external interrupts.
+- The `BTF` flag in `DEBUG_CTRL` MSR is set.
+- The processor is under an interrupt shadow. (e.g.: `mov` to `ss` or `sti` instruction)

+### Hiding the Trap-Flag
+There are some conditions that may expose the `rflags` register to the software:

+- An interrupt arrives.
+This may copy the `rflags` register to the interrupt frame on the stack.
+- The `pushf` instruction may copy the content of `rflags` register to the stack.
+- The `syscall` instruction may copy the content of `rflags` register to the `r11` register.

+The following conditions may overwrite the `rflags.tf` bit:
+- An interrupt arrives.
+It would clear the `rflags.if` and `rflags.tf` bits.
+- The `iret`, `sysret` and `popf` instructions are executed.

+### Interception Settings for MTF Emulation
+The following interceptions must be set in order to emulate MTF. \
+MTF Emulation is not currently implemented in NoirVisor.

+#### Intercept Exceptions
+All exceptions must be intercepted because they will generate exception frames which includes the content of `rflags.tf` bit. \
+In addition to exception interceptions, the event injection field must be watched.
+No injection will be handled by the processor: event injection will be emulated by NoirVisor. \
+The `#DB` exception is triggered because the `rflags.tf` bit is set.
+If the `DR6.BS` bit is set but the shadowing `rflags.tf` bit is reset, then do not forward this exception in that this is actually an MTF VM-Exit.

+#### Intercept Instructions
+The `pushf`, `popf`, `int`, `icebp` and `iret` instructions will be intercepted because they can either read or write the `rflags` register. \
+Emulate the read/write to the stack.
+As the emulation completes, an MTF VM-Exit is onset. \
+The `syscall` and `sysret` instructions will be intercepted by clearing the `EFER.SCE` bit.
+Such interception is indicated by the interception to `#UD` exception.

+#### Intercept Interrupts
+This chapter only discusses the external interrupts. `NMI`s, exceptions and software interrupts are not included. \
+Set the interceptions to virtual interrupt in VMCB.
+When the interception to virtual interrupt is taken, emulate the virtual interrupt.

+#### Intercept MSRs
+The `Debug Control` MSR must be intercepted in that the `BTF` bit seriously affects the behavior of single-stepping. \
+The LBR register must be virtualized when emulating interrupts except `#DB` and `#MC` exceptions.

+### Shadowed Bits in MTF Emulation
+The following bits are shadowed in MTF Emulation.

+- The `RFLAGS.TF` bit is shadowed in that this is the cornerstone to single-stepping.
+- The `EFER.SCE` bit is shadowed in that `syscall` and `sysret` instructions must be intercepted.
+- The `DEBUG_CTRL.BTF` bit is shadowed in that `BTF` seriously changes the behavior of `RFLAGS.TF` bit.

 ## Interception Settings
 Certain interceptions must be set to ensure correct functionality of NoirVisor CVM.